 On 1st November 2022, as a result of 27 employees transferring into the Group upon the award of a new client contract, the Group assumed an obligation under both a defined benefit and a defined contribution retirement plan.
-The Group received £407,000 on 2nd February 2023 from the a client on the in transfer of employee contracts to the Group.
+The Group has received £407,000 on 2nd February 2023 from the client pension upon transfer of employee contracts.

-The client pension transferred £18,000 to plan assets and £113,000 to the defined benefit obligation.
+The client pension transferred £18,000 to the plan assets and £113,000 to the defined benefit obligation.

-During 2022 the group has no current service cost, past services cost or interest expense or income arising from the defined benefit plan.
+During 2022 the group had no current service cost, past services cost or interest expense or income arising from the defined benefit plan.

-The Group had a net defined benefit obligation of £33,000 and a remeasurement gain of £63,000 recognised in the Statement of other comprehensive income.
+The Group had a net defined benefit obligation of £33,000 and remeasurement gain of £63,000 recognised in the Statement of other comprehensive income.